javinyx/MastersOfRenaissance/README.md

 # Masters of Renaissance Board Game

 Digitalised version of the "*Masters of Renaissance*" board game.
-It has been developed as the final test of the Software Engineering course, Computer Science Engineering branch at Politecnico di Milano, A.Y.
+Final test of the Software Engineering course, Computer Science Engineering branch at Politecnico di Milano, A.Y.
 2020/21.

 ## Game
 The original board game is by *[Cranio Creations s.r.l.](https://www.craniocreations.it/prodotto/masters-of-renaissance/)* and allows at maximum 4 players to play together.